Multi-point Averaging: Case Study

 - The number of scans required for multi-point averaging is chosen.
 Depending on the level of uniformity in the fabric color, it is recommended that 3 to 10 scans are performed per sample: 3 scans would be sufficient for a fabric with only slight variation throughout, while 10 scans would be needed for a fabric with more complex texture or patterning.

-- The reference LAB value, threshold DeltaE, and number of scans setting are then imported and saved in the Nix QC App.
+- The reference LAB value, threshold DeltaE, and number of scans setting are then imported and saved in the Nix Toolkit App.
 This reference color can then be selected in the future when upholsterers receive a shipment of this particular fabric from a supplier.

 - Upholsterers or quality control technicians can now measure the precise color of fabric samples and compare to the reference standard.
-For each fabric sample, the Nix QC App will prompt the user to take multiple measurements across its surface.
+For each fabric sample, the Nix Toolkit App will prompt the user to take multiple measurements across its surface.
 Once the predetermined number of scans is complete, the app will average these readings and tell the user if the fabric is a match to the reference standard.